-- other medicines used to lower cholesterol levels, such as other fibrates, niacin (also known as nicotinic acid) - warfarin and other medicines used to prevent blood clots - colchicine, used for gout - medicines used for heart problems (e.g. digoxin, verapamil, diltiazem, amlodipine, amiodarone) - lomitapide, used for a serious and rare genetic cholesterol condition
+- other medicines used to lower cholesterol levels, such as other fibrates, niacin (also known as nicotinic acid) - warfarin and other medicines used to prevent blood clots - · colchicine, used for gout - medicines used to treat high blood pressure, angina or other heart conditions (e.g. verapamil, diltiazem, amlodipine) - lomitapide, used for a serious and rare genetic cholesterol condition - · amiodarone, used to treat irregular heart beat - · digoxin, used to treat heart failure - certain hepatitis C antiviral agents (e.g. elbasvir or grazoprevir) - daptomycin, a drug used to treat complicated skin and skin structure infections and bacteraemia

-These medicines may be affected by this medicine or may affect how well it works.
+These medicines may be affected by this medicine, may affect how well it works, or may increase the risk of side effects with this medicine.
 You may need different amounts of your medicines, or you may need to take different medicines.